IOC Backs Return Of Russian Athletes As Individuals, No Timeline For Paris Olympics - UrduPoint

 Bach reiterated that the sanctions against "those responsible for the war, the Russian and Belarusian states and governments", must remain in place, having first been introduced after Russian President Vladimir Putin ordered the invasion of Ukraine in February 2022.

-That means that Russia and Belarus are unable to organise an international sports events on their territory.
+That means Russia and Belarus are unable to organise international sports events on their territory.

 Additionally, "no flag, anthem, colours or any other identifications whatsoever of these countries displayed at any sports event or meeting, including the entire venue" and "no Russian and Belarusian government or state official can be invited to or accredited for any international sports event or meeting".